Current project status

 “I think it is sensible that you have based your discussion on the 1998 proposals for a draft Bill, and believe that this is a good model and a firm foundation on which to take forward long overdue reform in this area.”

-To get around this problem, the Law Commission recommends adding in a new summary-only offence of aggravated assault.
+- adding in a new summary-only offence of aggravated assault.
 This would be triable only in a magistrates’ court, and carry a maximum sentence of 12 months.
 The new offence would appropriately label those who do more than mere assault, since they cause injury, but who don’t deserve a sentence of more than 12 months.
-Given that currently 73.5% of ABH cases tried in the Crown Court result in a sentence of 12 months or under where there is a conviction, enormous cost savings could also result.

-One way in which the 1998 draft Bill changes the law from the 1861 Act, rather than just simplifying and reforming it, is by expanding the offence of threats to kill to also include threats to cause serious injury.
-We go beyond this and recommend that it also ought to include threats to rape.
+- expanding the offence of threats to kill to also include threats to cause serious injure and threats to rape.
 All three would be punishable by up to 10 years in prison.

 In this video, Professor David Ormerod QC, Law Commissioner for criminal law, sets out the case for reform.